Om-Ingole/Om-Ingole/README.md

 Hi 👋 My name is Om Ingole
 ==========================

-Web Developer
+Data Scientist
 -------------

-I've been learning to code and develop responsive and creative websites.
+I've been learning to code and develop Machine Learning Models

 * 🌍  I'm based in India
 * ✉️  You can contact me at [omingole.work@gmail.com](mailto:omingole.work@gmail.com)
-* 🧠  I'm learning React.js and Next.js
+* 🧠  I am working On Machine Learning Projects
-* 🤝  I'm open to collaborating on React.js projects
+* 🤝  I'm open to collaborating on  Machine Learning Deep Learning Projects

 ### Skills